-The compliance rate for board of directors / governing board and supervisory board meetings is high, 92.0%, therefore, the issuers' practices are in line with the recommendations for the most part.
-In connection with Recommendation 2.4.1.1, three issuers reported non-compliance, two of these companies referred to the fact that, in addition to the ad hoc meetings held, the operation of the company does not justify more detailed regulations regarding the regularity of holding meetings.
+The compliance rate for board of directors / governing board and supervisory board meetings is high, 91.0%, therefore, the issuers' practices are in line with the recommendations for the most part.
 Compliance with recommendation 2.4.2.1 is lower than others.
-Nine issuers gave a negative answer to the question related to the recommendation, in other words, at this number of issuers, the board members did not always have access to the proposals of the meeting five days prior to the given meeting.
-Only two companies failed to comply with Recommendation 2.4.2.2, as minutes of the meetings are only prepared based on the decision of the respective board.
+Eight issuers gave a negative answer to the question related to the recommendation, in other words, at this number of issuers, the board members did not always have access to the proposals of the meeting five days prior to the given meeting.
 Regarding Recommendation 2.4.3, the lack of permissibility for the participation of non-board members is only exceptional at some companies.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Recommendation 2.4.1.1 The board of directors / governing board and the supervisory board held meetings periodically at a predefined interval.
-93.3% -1.7% Recommendation 2.4.1.2 The rules of procedure of the board of directors / governing board and the supervisory board provide rules for the conduct of meetings that cannot be planned in advance, and for decision-making using electronic telecommunications means.
-97.8% 0.3% Recommendation 2.4.2.1 The board members had access to the proposals to be presented at the meeting of the respective board at least five days prior to the meeting.
-80.0% 5.0% Recommendation 2.4.2.2 The company arranged the proper conduct of the meetings, the drawing up of the meeting minutes and management of the resolutions made by the board of directors / governing board and the supervisory board.
-95.6% 0.6% Recommendation 2.4.3 The rules of procedure provide for the regular or ad hoc participation of non-board members at respective board's meetings.
-93.3% 0.8%
+95.0% 1.8% Recommendation 2.4.1.2 The rules of procedure of the board of directors / governing board and the supervisory board provide rules for the conduct of meetings that cannot be planned in advance, and for decision-making using electronic telecommunications means.
+97.5% 2.0% Recommendation 2.4.2.1 The board members had access to the proposals to be presented at the meeting of the respective board at least five days prior to the meeting.
+75.0% -9.1% Recommendation 2.4.2.2 The company arranged the proper conduct of the meetings, the drawing up of the meeting minutes and management of the resolutions made by the board of directors / governing board and the supervisory board.
+95.0% -5.0% Recommendation 2.4.3 The rules of procedure provide for the regular or ad hoc participation of non-board members at respective board's meetings.
+92.5% -0.7%